Global Energy Politics POLITIC4168

 Course Aims

-This course has two central aims.
-First, it aims to help participants develop a working knowledge of global energy politics - how national energy systems are interlinked with each other and the complex political and policy challenges involved in ensuring secure, sustainable and affordable access to sufficient energy supplies for all.
-Participants will develop a working knowledge of the political economy of energy, and the role of frames and narratives in shaping energy politics and policy.
+This course has two aims.
+First, it aims to help participants develop a working knowledge of global energy politics - how national energy systems are interlinked with each other, and the complex political and policy challenges involved in the ongoing global energy transition.
+Participants will develop a working knowledge of the political economy of energy and the role of frames and narratives in shaping energy politics and policy.
 Second, it provides participants with a framework for thinking both pragmatically and critically about the politics of energy.
 This will involve both the analysis of trade-offs, and how (geo-) political power operates in how energy is produced, transported and consumed around the globe.

 Intended Learning Outcomes of Course